dudw/webdav-1/README.md

   -both
     	run an http server and https server
   -cert string
-    	path to your cert (default "./cert.pem")
+    	path to your cert (default "cert.pem")
   -dir string
     	Directory to serve from.
 Default is CWD (default "./") -insecure
     	disable TLS
   -key string
-    	path to your key (default "./key.pem")
+    	path to your key (default "key.pem")
   -log string
-    	path/file to log to (default "./webdav.log")
+    	syslog server or /path/to/file to log to (default "webdav.log") -monitor
-  -monitor
     	enable metric logging; memory, heap, numGC, etc -p int